vdaas/vald/docs/overview/component/agent.md

 Vald Agent is the core component of the Vald cluster.

-Mainly, it consists of 1 or 2 small components, Vald Core and Vald Agent sidecar, depending on the intended use.
+Mainly, it consists of 1 or 2 small components, Vald Core and Vald Agent sidecar, depending on the use case.

 This page introduces the overview and features of Vald Agent.